Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 - You look Egyptian.

-Egypt Scams: Tourist Trap 8 – Real Prices
+10 – Egypt Tourist Scams – Real Prices

-During your Egypt trip, having some knowledge of everyday item prices you already have an upper hand and less of a chance to get scammed.
+During your trip, having some knowledge of everyday item prices you already have an upper hand and less of a chance to get scammed in Egypt.
+Below are four travel tips to avoid getting scammed in Egypt.

-Most shops also have calculators.
-If you are unsure about the price given then ask to be shown on the calculator.
-In case there is none, you always have one on your phone.
+- Most stores provide calculators.
+If you’re uncertain about the price quoted, ask to see it on the calculator.
+If there isn’t one available, you can always use the calculator on your phone.

 Don’t let this freak you out too much though.
 We would estimate that around 90% of shopkeepers did ask for the correct price.